Thursday, December 26, 2024

 Eviction Capital of Florida: Duval County

-A University of North Florida study has identified Duval County as the eviction capital of the state, shedding light on the growing issue of corporate investors flocking to Florida.
+A University of North Florida study has identified Duval County as the eviction capital of the state, <a href="shedding light on the growing issue of corporate investors flocking to Florida.
 The report highlights how corporate investments in multifamily properties are leading to increased rent prices and a high number of eviction filings in the Jacksonville area.

 Corporate Invasion in Duval County